 Therefore, I aim to open a consulting firm geared towards female-led businesses in rural areas.
 The consulting firm we have in the market right now is primarily based in Java and uses consultants that usually work with large firms, making it hard to sympathize with MSMEs owners in rural areas.
 I want to create a consulting company that avoids English business jargon that can be hard to comprehend for entrepreneurs in rural areas.

-While at UTG, I learned that some female entrepreneurs prioritize their families over their businesses.
+At UTG, I learned that some female entrepreneurs prioritize their families over their businesses.
 Accordingly, our firm will not solely focus on the corporation side but also their personal goal.
 For example, I want to discuss how female business founders can make employees' workflow so that they do not have to close their stores if they are away to get their kid's rapport cards.
 Regardless of this vision, my background in entrepreneurship covers only the tip of business understanding and does not prepare me with deep corporate finance and supply chain that is vital in retail businesses.
 Consequently, I will need to obtain a master's degree in business administration to study finance decision-making, retail operation, and consultation framework.

+WHY I NEED GRAD SCHOOL

 I plan to take my MBA at Harvard Business School (HBS), Cornell Johnson, or New York University (NYU) Stern.
 First, these universities offer a unique program to pair students with businesses to help businesses with their current difficulties.
 HBS has its FIELD Global immersion project, where students will partner up with global corporations.
 Cornell Johnson has immersion programs that pair students with big companies such as Johnson & Johnson (a world-renowned retail company).
 Lastly, NYU Stern requires its students to do consulting projects with retail companies through Stern Solution Project.
 This chance will help me hone my consulting abilities to support small retail firms' growth.
 The experience will be helpful in letting me know what to expect in a consulting process and adjust that to fit the unique nature of micro-enterprises.